crate/cloud-reference/docs/azure-plans.rst

 Explaining DTUs for scaling and billing
 =======================================

-So what are DTUs and how do they work?
+What are DTUs and how do they work?
 As mentioned above, to make finding the right combination of hardware capacity more tractable and accessible, CrateDB Cloud's offer on Azure uses DTUs.
 These DTUs have essentially two purposes: they allow the user to choose the right combination of plan and scale to find